duckdb/duckdb_azure/README.md

 # DuckDB Azure Extension
 This extension adds a filesystem abstraction for Azure blob storage to DuckDB.

+## Binary distribution
+Binaries are available in the main extension repository for DuckDB only for nightly builds at the moment, but will be available next release of DuckDB (v0.9.0)

+## Supported architectures
+The extension is tested & distributed for Linux (x64), MacOS (x64, arm64) and Windows (x64)

 ## Usage
 Authentication is done by setting the connection string: